AlexHandy1/checkout/README.md

           So that I can process an order,
           I want to be able to calculate the total price of scanned basket items

-    - [x] As a cashier
+    - [x] As a cashier,
-         So that I can offer discounts
+         So that I can offer discounts,
          I want to be able to apply a flexible range of discount offers to relevant scanned basket items
 ```